anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ## Examples

 ### Namespaces
-In the examples that follow we use the following namespaces:
+In the examples that follow, we use the following namespaces:

       @prefix lexinfo: <http://www.lexinfo.net/ontology/3.0/lexinfo#> .
       @prefix ontolex: <http://www.w3.org/ns/lemon/ontolex#> .